Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 a.
 Why It’s Special

-Koh Mook (“Pearl Island”) in Trang Province blends stunning natural attractions with genuine Thai-Muslim fishing community life.
+Koh Mook (Pearl Island) in Trang Province mixes stunning nature with real Thai-Muslim fishing village life.

 b.
 Best Things to Do